 I also make all sorts of felt story sets for endless imaginative play - dinosaurs, farm, pirates, ocean, Three Little Pigs, Five Green and Speckled Frogs, the alphabet, and so much more!
 Some were pictured in this post.
 You can buy them pre-cut or save some money and cut them yourself.
 Either way they also come in a nice cotton storage bag (also seen in this post).
 Check them out here!

-If you're interested, I'll give you a code where you can buy 3 and get one FREE!
+Get a code below so when you buy 3, get one FREE!
 Just sign up for my mailing list and it will be emailed to you.

 I also plan to make more free templates for you to use on your felt boards.
 My mailing list is the place to be so you don't miss out on any!